-Our insurance solutions business, via our equity accounted investment in Brookfield Reinsurance Ltd. ("BNRE"), is a leading capital solutions business providing insurance and reinsurance services to individuals and institutions.
-Through operating subsidiaries, the business offers a broad range of insurance products and services, including life insurance and annuities, and personal and commercial property and casualty insurance.
-The business seeks to generate attractive risk-adjusted returns on equity over the long term by investing predominantly in credit products to earn an investment return that exceeds its cost of liabilities.
+Our wealth solutions business, via our equity accounted investment in Brookfield Wealth Solutions Ltd. ("BWS"), is focused on securing the financial futures of individuals and institutions through a range of retirement services, wealth protection products, and tailored capital solutions.
+Through its operating subsidiaries, BWS offers a broad range of insurance products and services, including annuities, personal and commercial property and casualty insurance, and life insurance.
+BWS seeks to match its insurance liabilities with a portfolio of high-quality investments in order to generate attractive, risk-adjusted returns.

-In our insurance solutions business, we create value by:
+In our wealth solutions business, we create value by:

-- Acquiring long-duration and predictable insurance liabilities on a value basis - Applying a proactive risk management process to minimize the risk of underwritten liabilities through robust underwriting processes, reinsurance, duration matching and liquidity management; and - Leveraging Brookfield's broader investment capabilities to earn attractive spread earnings, calculated as riskadjusted returns on our insurance assets in excess of the cost of the insurance liabilities we manage
+- Acquiring long-duration and predictable insurance liabilities on a value basis - Applying a proactive risk management process to minimize the risk of underwritten liabilities through robust underwriting processes, reinsurance, duration matching and liquidity management; and - Leveraging Brookfield's broader investment capabilities to earn attractive risk-adjusted returns on our insurance assets in excess of the cost of the insurance liabilities we manage

-Our insurance solutions business targets a 15% annualized return on equity and we value this business based on a 15x multiple of spread earnings, which we refer to as distributable operating earnings, representing our view of the fair value of the business.
-As at December 31, 2023, the value of our stake in our insurance solutions business was \$14.1 billion.
+Our wealth solutions business targets a 15% annual return on equity and we value this business based on a 15x multiple of distributable operating earnings, which represents our view of the fair value of the business.
+As at December 31, 2024, the value of our capital in this business was \$23.4 billion.